nanome-ai/site-motif/README.md

 4. site1.pdb - same as fixed.pdb but contains only the coorinates of matched residues
 5. site2.pdb - same as frag.pdb but contains only the coorinates of matched residues
 ```
-###### All required files and scripts can be found in the directory 'PairWiseComparison'

-2) **pocket_matrix7_mpi.py** - This is the extension the above script 'pocket_matrix7.py' with an added MPI support.
-This code is designed to handle large number of comparisons (i.e. million pairs ) on a cluster or supercomputer or multi-core desktop machines.

-> ### NOTE
->This module only report two things, i) residue-residue correspondence and ii) M-scores for all input pairs.
-It doesn't output the newly aligned coordinates.
-However, if a user is interested to see the translated coordinated of multiple alignment in a graphics viewer such as Pymol, we recommend them to use pairwise alignment code.

 ###### All required files and scripts for this mode can be found in the directory 'MultipleSiteAlignment'

 ---